nkami/rl_grammar_constrained/README.md

 # RL Grammar Constrained
 In this repository we suggest an implementation for agent who uses Context Free Grammar rules in his learning process.
-We use the stable baselines implentations of DQN and PPO2 agents with the following small change:
+We use the stable baselines implementations of DQN and PPO2 agents with the following small change:

 *Whenever the agent choose an action he cannot choose actions that will violate grammar rules.*

-This approach can be used in order to give the agent prior knowledge of temporal structures that solves the environemnt he is trying to learn.
+This approach can be used in order to give the agent prior knowledge of temporal structures that solves the environment he is trying to learn.

 # Files in the repository